jxmked/Notepad---Android-App/README.md

 - Perfect dark text with white background
 - Like a single sheet of paper
 - Lightweight
+- Toggle Dark and Light Mode

 ## TODO:
-- Add Dark and Light mode
 - Font size
 - Font text